mminella/jsr352-springbatch-and-you/README.md

 ### JSR-352, Spring Batch and You
 This repository is the home of the code and presentation from the talk JSR-352, Spring Batch, and You by Michael Minella.

+The source of the data for this example must be downloaded via BitTorent.
+You can find more information about the input file here: [Star Wars Kid: The Data Dump](http://waxy.org/2008/05/star_wars_kid_the_data_dump/)

 #### To run the examples
 The Raw JSR version